 For the record, I could not imagine sustaining my relationship with my husband if I worked at weekends or in the evenings.
 I have never sacrificed a relationship for work.
 I always take at least 2 long holidays every year, and before I had the money to go away I took a lot of regular, shorter breaks (I’ve always worked and studied in institutions that offer a lot of autonomy for that – I recognise that is changing in many universities).
 One of the reasons I entered academia is because of the flexible working day and working week that it offered – and indeed still does offer, compared with most people’s jobs.

 I have not struck a perfect balance.
 My use of Twitter, for example, raises the issue of how one draws boundaries between work and non-work if you are fortunate enough to work in an occupation that includes some activities you love (like writing or political debate for me).
 So do speaking engagements, lectures and seminars that take place outside office hours.
-No relationship, or life, is perfect, and I continue to be conflicted about how to combine work, family time and politics with spending time with friends, for example.
+No relationship, or life, is perfect, and I continue to be conflicted about how to combine work, family time and politics with spending time with friends, and sitting reading fiction while eating biscuits.
 I have struggled with depression and a drive to perfectionism has contributed to this.
-Neither depression nor perfectionism have proved helpful in my writing or my career.
+Neither depression nor perfectionism have proved at all helpful to my writing or my career.